 Negative words do not always get noticed, not even in sound minds.
 It takes extra effort for the subconscious to process them.

 - Question: " When are we going to have breakfast?"

 - Answer: "We never have breakfast before we shower."
-(The listener may hear, "We have breakfast before we shower.")
+(The listener may hear, "Have breakfast before we shower.")

 - Next question: "We have breakfast before we shower?"